The Dinosaur in the Room

 FinTRAC, the Financial Tracking & Analysis Centre of Canada, has recently announced it will be coming out with digital currency regulations for early 2015.
 Regulators in New York have also recently announced the creation of a proposed “BitLicense” program requiring digital currency business to adhere to impossibly demanding AML procedures that, if left unchanged, will move innovation in this new industry outside, into more favorable jurisdictions.

 But where does this leave the Bitcoin ATM network?
 How will regulators deal with the ever increasing number of uncompliant BTMs?
 Will they require the hardware and software on these machines to be upgraded to meet such strict levels of compliance as those on the $15,000+ Robocoin machine?
 Will they fine and jail operators of these uncompliant BTMs if they don’t follow the existing or upcoming rules?
-How will they alleviate the fears of the average citizen who is not only concerned about the integrity of their identity and data, but also of those that have a vested interested in seeing worldwide terrorist and criminal organizations not gain more power through the use of these new technologies?
+How will they alleviate the fears of the average citizen who is not only concerned about the integrity of their identity and ../regulation-or-not/data.css, but also of those that have a vested interested in seeing worldwide terrorist and criminal organizations not gain more power through the use of these new technologies?
 What is the world coming to?

 We, at SecuraCoin believe that uncompliant BTMs must be built or upgraded to meet at least minimum standards of operation.
 Operators of uncompliant BTMs must be fined or worse, for ultimately facilitating possible money laundering and criminal transactions.
 More professional, non-invasive methods of Bitcoin acquisition and selling must be introduced if the innovation that this new technology provides is to benefit all of us in as of yet, unforeseeable ways.